yihua7/SC-GS/readme.md

 **Important Note for Using Self-captured Videos**:

-* Please remember to remove `--is_blender` option in your command, which causes the nodes to be initialized from random point clouds instead of COLMAP point clouds.
+* Please remember to remove `--is_blender` option in your command, which causes the control points to be initialized from random point clouds instead of COLMAP point clouds.
 * Additionally, you can remove `--gt_alpha_mask_as_scene_mask` and add `--gt_alpha_mask_as_dynamic_mask --gs_with_motion_mask` if you want to model both the dynamic foreground masked by MiVOS and the static background simultaneously.
-* If removing `--is_blender` still meets the failure of node initialization, please use the option: `--init_isotropic_gs_with_all_colmap_pcl`.
-This will initialize the isotropic Gaussians with all COLMAP point clouds, which can help avoid the risk of nodes becoming extinct.
+* If removing `--is_blender` still meets the failure of control point initialization, please use the option: `--init_isotropic_gs_with_all_colmap_pcl`.
+This will initialize the isotropic Gaussians with all COLMAP point clouds, which can help avoid the risk of control points becoming extinct.

 ## Acknowledgement